Youth Leadership Initiative.

 • Are you keen on teaming up with professionals and providing your experience or expertise to drive growth and success in the employment journeys of Canadian youth with disabilities?

-You may be a great fit for the #YLI voluntary Advisory Committee!
+You may be a great fit for the YLI voluntary Advisory Committee!

 The Youth Leadership Initiative is looking for people of all ages across the country to join their Advisory Committee.
 The Committee has the goal to bring together people passionate about workplace accessibility and inclusion to provide tangible solutions to support Canadian employers and post-secondary youth with disabilities when seeking work.

-• Understanding the employment challenges youth with disabilities (YwD) face through discussing the YLI research findings
+• Understanding the employment challenges youth with disabilities (YwD) face.

 Ideal candidates: